wayne930242/blog-source/source/_drafts/blades-in-the-dark-srd.md

 This is a good way to contribute to an operation when you don’t have a good rating in the action at hand.
 A clever setup action lets you help the team indirectly.
 Multiple follow-up actions may take advantage of your setup (including someone **leading** a group action) as long as it makes sense in the fiction.

 Since a setup action can increase the effect of follow-up actions, it’s also useful when the team is facing tough opposition that has advantages in quality, scale, and/or 效力.
-Even if the PCs are reduced to zero effect due to disadvantages in a situation, the setup action provides a bonus that allows for limited effect.
+Even if the PC 們are reduced to zero effect due to disadvantages in a situation, the setup action provides a bonus that allows for limited effect.

-> The PCs are facing a heavily armored carriage that’s immune to their weapons.
+> The PC 們are facing a heavily armored carriage that’s immune to their weapons.
 Aldo uses <span class="game-term">破壞</span> as a setup action to pry some of the armor loose with his crowbar, giving follow up actions +1 effect—going from zero to limited effect.

 ## Do We Have to Use Teamwork?